 Tip 6: Bad days and mood swings are not about you!
 This one takes a while to recognize and to get used to.
 If you don’t live together, then you’ll likely experience these days differently.
 Their tone of voice, or lack of conversation, or snappiness is a sign they had a bad day at work, and they don’t have the energy to deal with anything else.
 Don’t take their mood as a reflection on how they feel about you.
 Give them space.
 They deal with so much stress at work, and they can’t show it at work, so they bring it home.
 When they are not chatty with you and working, let them work.
 Don’t force them to do anything or to say anything.
 This is when finding a hobby or reading a book comes in handy.
 They will appreciate that you are giving them the space they need.
 If you don’t live together and don’t hear from them but know they are home, they may even be sleeping rather than texting you back.
 Sometimes sleep helps with the stress.

 Tip 7: Don’t compare your relationship to others.
 This is so important.
-If you are dating a resident and you are in the long haul and love them, then you need to accept this is “your normal.”
+If you are dating a doctor or a doctor in residency and you are in the long haul and love them, then you need to accept this is “your normal.”
 Don’t expect that they are willing to change because you see your friend’s hubby or boyfriend doing this or that when yours doesn’t.
 Yours has other things going on, and you may come second, but remember it’s never by choice.
 It’s frustrating when you have to go to the party by yourself, or you made all these plans, and they all were messed up because he never called or texted to say he won’t make it or he’s running late.
 Don’t complain about his absence when you go to the party by yourself.
 Rather, apologize for his absence that he’s working hard for both of your future.
 It will suck being there alone, and it won’t make either of you feel better if you bring up his absence or tardiness.
 This is when tip number 8 comes in handy too.

 Tip 8: Be independent.
 If you cannot go somewhere by yourself, do things independently, or enjoy evenings by yourself days in a row, you need to find hobbies to keep your mind occupied and not be depressed that your partner is not around to hang out with you.
 You need to be comfortable with hanging out with yourself.
 When it comes to night float, you will be alone every night for a month or longer, and if you are not comfortable with being alone in the evenings and not seeing your partner, this stage will be challenging for you.
 When they graduate from residency, they may still do overnight calls, but not as often.
 You will need to get through these years when they are on night-float or overnight call, and the best solution is finding a hobby and learning to be independent. — Trust me, when they are home more, you will be wishing they were still at work, so you had your quiet time back..lol